Exploring Diversity-based Active Learning for 3D Object Detection in Autonomous Driving: Methodology

 \subsection{Diversity-based AL}

-Diversity-based AL selects to label a diverse subset of samples that can represent the distribution of the unlabeled pool.
-Core-Set \cite{sener2017active} is one of the state-of-the-art methods for diversity-based AL. It formulates the AL problem as minimizing the core-set loss, \ie, selecting a set of points such that the difference between the average empirical training loss on this subset and the average empirical loss on the entire dataset is minimized. \cite{sener2017active} showed that minimizing the upper bound of the core-set loss is equivalent to solving a k-Center problem.
-Mathematically, denoting the unlabeled pool as $\set{S}_u=\{\vect{x}_i\}_{i=1\cdots N_u}$ and the labeled pool as $\set{S}_l=\{\vect{x}_j\}_{j=1\cdots N_l}$, at each AL cycle $t$, we are trying to select a subset $\set{B}_t$ from $\set{S}_u$ by solving the k-Center objective:
+Diversity-based active learning aims to select a diverse subset of samples that can represent the distribution of the unlabeled pool.
+One of the state-of-the-art methods for diversity-based AL is Core-Set, proposed by Sener and Savarese \cite{sener2017active}.
+Core-Set formulates the AL problem as minimizing the core-set loss, which involves selecting a set of points such that the difference between the average empirical training loss on this subset and the average empirical loss on the entire dataset is minimized.
+The authors showed that minimizing the upper bound of the core-set loss is equivalent to solving a k-Center problem.
+Mathematically, denoting the unlabeled pool as $\set{S}_u=\{\matr{x}_i\}_{i=1\cdots N_u}$ and the labeled pool as $\set{S}_l=\{\matr{x}_j\}_{j=1\cdots N_l}$, at each AL cycle $t$, we aim to select a subset $\set{B}_t$ from $\set{S}_u$ by solving the k-Center objective:

 where $d(\cdot, \cdot)$ is a distance measure between two samples, $\mathcal{C}(\cdot)$ is the annotation cost for labeling a subset, and $b_t$ is the annotation budget for cycle $t$.
-Solving Eq.~(\ref{EqKCenter}) is NP-hard, and we opt for a greedy solution for AL selection, which is summarized in Algorithm~\ref{AlgKCenterGreedy}.
+The general idea of the K-Center objective in Eq.~\ref{EqKCenter} is to select a subset of frames $\set{B}_t$ from the unlabeled pool $\set{S}_u$ such that the maximal distance of any unlabeled instance to the closest selected instance is minimized.
+A graphical illustration is provided in Fig.~\ref{fig:kcenter}.
+Solving Eq.~\ref{EqKCenter} is NP-hard and we choose a greedy algorithm, achieving an approximation factor of 2, by iteratively selecting the farthest sample into the subset $\set{B}_t$ until the budget is exhausted~\cite{har2011geometric}.
+The algorithm is summarized in Algorithm~\ref{AlgKCenterGreedy}.

 { \textbf{Input: }} { \textbf{Output:}}